ASASSd/easyCalc/README.md

 # easyCalc
-small program which calculates roots of quadratic equations. juct enter a, b and c!
+small program which calculates roots of quadratic equations. juыt enter a, b and c!
 You'll get two roots